tytydraco/yessleep/out/Equinox.md

 "What's Mommy's name?"

 Nellie's never left my side, no matter what.
 I always took her with me to every house, every school, every field trip we weren’t allowed to bring our dolls -- I brought Nellie.
-The numbers of fights I got into with all those other girls in school, trying to take her away from me...
+The numbers of fights I got into with all those other girls who tried to take her away from me...
 It's actually the reason I carry a knife now.

 It's surprisingly easy to not give a shit about others, even guardians, telling you you're too old for that kinda thing.
 When you've lived a life like mine, you grow to learn that what others call "superstition," you call "reason."

 That's especially true when you find yourself driving up the same gravel road you ran for your life down so many years ago.
 I have a truck now, like he did, and I like driving like he did.
 I even think about my mom when I light a cigarette on the way up.
-Despite that, I *hate* stopping at gas stations, so I always keep six cans tied down in the bed.
+Despite that, I *hate* stopping at gas stations, and I always keep six cans tied down in the bed.
 Nellie rides passenger, belted like always.

 Before I know it, I'm face to face with that old, gray house I spent those sleepless nights in.
 The land, as desolate as it was when I left.
 No one's here.
 No one's lived here in years, no thanks to the police.
 I park and step out, and zip Nellie up into a blue backpack I sling over my shoulders.
 How ugly, and abandoned, and cold this place is.